Department of California: Department again June 1865 - February 1913

-The Department of Arizona lost Southern California to the Department of California on February 14, 1883, but regained California south of the 35th parallel on December 15, 1886.
-The Department of California then consisted of California north of the 35th parallel and Nevada.
+The Department of Arizona lost Southern California to the Department of California further west on February 14, 1883, but regained California again south of the 35th parallel three years later on December 15, 1886.
+The Department of California then consisted of the state of California north of the 35th parallel of latitude and adjacent state of Nevada.

 The Military Division of the Pacific was discontinued on July 3, 1891.
 Each of the three subordinate departments of Arizona, California, and the Columbia, then reported directly to the War Department.
 The Department of California, with its headquarters at San Francisco, consisted of California north of the 35th parallel and Nevada.

 The Hawaiian Islands were added to the department July 12, 1898.
 It became the District of Hawaii in 1910 as part of the Department of California.

 From 1904 to 1907, the Department of California, as well as the Department of the Columbia, were subordinate to a re-established Division of the Pacific known as Pacific Division.
 It became independent again after 1907 until they were subordinated to a new Western Division from 1911 to 1913.

 On February 15, 1913 the Department of California, with all the mainland territorial departments, was disbanded for a new organization of the Army.
 The territory of the former departments of the Columbia and California were now controlled by the Western Department, except for the District of Hawaii that now became the independent Department of Hawaii.